srlevit94/pw-generator-m03-challenge/README.md

 ### Explanation about missing commit history
 - there was an issue with the original repository I was working on
 - BCS assistant advised me to make a new repo and copy files into it
-- old repo for reference: https://github.com/srlevit94/password-generator-challenge.m03
+- more commit history is in old repo. for reference: https://github.com/srlevit94/password-generator-challenge.m03

 ![web image 1](https://github.com/srlevit94/pw-generator-m03-challenge/blob/main/password.deployed.png?raw=true)
 ![web image 2](https://github.com/srlevit94/pw-generator-m03-challenge/blob/main/password.undefined.png?raw=true)